DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source.md

 {% include note.html content="This section assumes you want to compile the latest DAFoam optimization package from the source on a Linux system.
 If you use the Docker image, there is no need to compile anything and you can skip this section.
 For DAFoam older versions, refer to [v3](https://dafoam.github.io/v3-pages/mydoc_installation_source.html), [v2.2.10-](mydoc_installation_source_2210.html), [v2.2.0-](mydoc_installation_source_220.html), and [v1.0.0](mydoc_installation_source_100.html)." %}

-The DAFoam package can be compiled with various dependency versions.
+The DAFoam package can be compiled with various versions of its dependencies.
 Here we elaborate on how to compile it on **Ubuntu 22.04** using the dependencies shown in the following table.

 Ubuntu | Compiler | OpenMPI | mpi4py | PETSc  | petsc4py | CGNS  | Python | Numpy  | Scipy | Cython | Cmake |
 | :-------------------------------------------------------------------------------------------------------- |
 22.04.2 | gcc/11.4  | 4.1.2   | 3.1.5  | 3.15.5 | 3.15.5   | 4.5.0 | 3.10    | 1.23.5 | 1.13.1 | 0.29.21 | 3.22

 To compile, you can just copy the code blocks in the following steps and run them on the terminal.
 If a code block contains multiple lines, copy all the lines and run them on the terminal.
 Make sure each step run successfully before going to the next one.
-The entire compilation may take a few hours, the most time-consuming part is to compile OpenFOAM.
+The entire compilation may take a few hours; the most time-consuming part is compiling OpenFOAM.

 ## **Prerequisites**

-Run this on terminal to install prerequisites:
+Run this on the terminal to install prerequisites:

 <pre>
 sudo apt-get update && \